cgrandin/git-workshop/README.md

       git lg                        <Show merge structure in a colored format>
       git lds                       <Show one-line commits in a colored format>
       git ld                        <Show one-line commits with reletive times in a colored format>

+## Advanced setup

+These commands are used when you have two Github users setup on the same machine, using SSH keys.
+The email address found in the .gitconfig file is the one used to push.

       git wu                        <Show which user is setup to commit next (must have ssh keys setup)>
       git u1                        <Switch to user 1 (cgrandin@shaw.ca)>